yonglehou/Conduit/readme.md

 # Conduit
 Conduit is a framework for developing distributed services.
-The goal of Conduit is to make decoupled services a breeze and does so by promoting an Event Driven Architecture (EDA).
+The goal of Conduit is to make building decoupled services a breeze by promoting an Event Driven Architecture (EDA) sitting on top of an Enterprise Service Bus (ESB).

 The design principals behind Conduit are: